jnozzi/cocoadev.com/markdown/AGVTool.md

      agvtool should be invoked from a Terminal while you are cd'd into your project directory (the folder containing your .pbproj file).

-     agvtool pays attention to two defaults: General/CVSEnabled and General/CVSSubmitByTag.
+     agvtool pays attention to two defaults: CVSEnabled and CVSSubmitByTag.

-     If General/CVSEnabled is set to "YES" then agvtool will perform certain CVS operations like committing modified project files and performing tagging operations.
+     If CVSEnabled is set to "YES" then agvtool will perform certain CVS operations like committing modified project files and performing tagging operations.
 You can set this default by issuing the following command in a Terminal:
-         'defaults write agvtool General/CVSEnabled YES'
+         'defaults write agvtool CVSEnabled YES'

-     If General/CVSSumbitByTag is set to "YES" then agvtool, by default will submit your project by cvs tag using the same version as the tag operation.
+     If CVSSumbitByTag is set to "YES" then agvtool, by default will submit your project by cvs tag using the same version as the tag operation.
 The sense of this default can be overridden by supplying an explicit -bytag or -notbytag argument to the submit operation.
 You can set this default by issuing the following command in a Terminal:
-         'defaults write agvtool General/CVSSumbitByTag YES'
+         'defaults write agvtool CVSSumbitByTag YES'

  agvtool commands and options: